 **NA – data not available

-Any online master program can be termed as affordable based on many factors, such as the tuition costs, the employability rate and earn back time, and prospects.
-When studying architecture online, there should be a consensus between tuition, employability and the skills developed.
+Any online master’s program can be considered affordable based on many factors, such as tuition costs, the employability rate and earn-back time, and prospects.
+When studying architecture online, there should be a consensus between tuition, employability, and the skills developed.
 The table below ranks affordable online master’s in architecture:

 <a href="https://www.onlinemasterscolleges.com/online-masters-in-architecture/">Architecture</a>